bioconvert/bioconvert/doc/formats.rst

 :Status: included
 :Type: database

-The bedGraph format allows display of continuous-valued data in track format.
-This display type is useful for probability scores and transcriptome data.
-Same format as the :ref:`format_bed4`.
+BedGraph is a subset of BED12 format.
+It is a 4-columns tab-delimited file with chromosome name, start and end positions and the fourth column is a number that is often used to show coverage depth.
+So, this is the same format as the :ref:`format_bed4` format.

 .. seealso:: :ref:`format_bed`